ferrazf/FinalProject/README.md

 ## About

-Pocket Spotter is a voice-controlled workout App for the mobile phone, featuring workout routines accessible via voice commands.
+Pocket Spotter is a voice-controlled workout app for the mobile phone, featuring workout routines accessible via voice commands.
+Comprising of a single page application (SPA), the app runs on both Android and iOS and forgoes the need for installation.

 ## Tech Stack